0xPolygonID/docs/docs/verifier/verification-library/zk-query-language.md

 </TabItem>
 <TabItem value="on-chain">

-Please, check out our [<ins>Onchain verification tutorial to build a query</ins>](/docs/verifier/on-chain-verification/overview.md) to learn more how to set zk request for onchain
+Please, check out our [Onchain verification tutorial to build a query](/docs/verifier/on-chain-verification/overview.md) to learn more how to set zk request for onchain

 </TabItem>
 </Tabs>